helm/charts/incubator/zookeeper/README.md

 The Java Virtual Machine used for this chart is the OpenJDK JVM 8u192 JRE (headless).

 ## ZooKeeper Details
-The chart defaults to ZooKeeper 3.4.13 (latest released version).
-However, this cannot be safely scaled, for that please use ZooKeeper version 3.5.4 or later..
+The chart defaults to ZooKeeper 3.5 (latest released version).

 ## Failover
 You can test failover by killing the leader.
 Insert a key: